maytrue/LearnCpp/README.md

-# CAndCppTrick
+# LearnCpp

-This repository contains c and cpp programming tricks.
+This repository contains basic example when I am learning c and cpp language.

 ## DynamicRegisterModule